-• The Arson of Intent
+• The Hostage of Another’s Grief

 • The Counterfeit Promise of Closure